-The purpose of the Kalamazoo and Portage Farmers Markets is to connect customers and market businesses through honest relationships & supporting community and local economies through a thriving market culture.
+The purpose of the Kalamazoo Farmers Market is to connect customers and market businesses through honest relationships & supporting community and local economies through a thriving market culture.

 We accept many forms of currency, including Food Assistance benefits to ensure the products of our market are accessible to more people in our community.

 We always encourage market customers to respectfully ask about their food and food sources, and we always be more transparent with the information we collect and share with the public.
 Please use this website to learn more about the businesses in our market and the food they create.

 Thank you for your support of our Markets!